Planning transport for new homes

 Session 2: Establishing Lasting Impact – How to lock-in Change?

-Rewiring Local Authorities – What the biggest challenges?
+Rewiring Local Authorities – What are the biggest challenges?

 Edward Leigh, Senior Transport Policy Officer, North Herts Council